 The craggy peak of mysterious Mount Dzhimara

-Mount Dzhimara is located just 5.5 miles to the west of Mount Kazbek, in North Ossetia-Alania, a Russian republic.
-It’s the second highest peak in the Khokh range - Mount Kazbek is the highest.
+Mount Dzhimara, at 4,780 meters, lies 5.5 miles west of Mount Kazbek in North Ossetia-Alania, a Russian republic.
+It is the second highest peak in the Khokh range, with Mount Kazbek being the highest.

 Unlike its neighbour, you won’t find guided expeditions to the summit - in fact, we weren’t able to find much information out about Dzhimara (also known as Jimara) at all.
 There were no blogs or recorded climbs in the usual places (although we did see some videos about trekking its foothills).
 Feeling intrigued about this mysterious mountain?
 Yes - we are too!